AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![The confirmation dialog confirms that the invite was successfully sent.](/help/assets/connect/establish-connection/invite-collaborator/invite-sent-confirmation.png){zoomable="yes"}

+After you send the invitation, your partner organization receives an email with instructions to review and sign the Real-Time Collaboration terms and conditions.

 ### Accept the invitation and sign terms {#accept-invitation-sign-terms}

+To proceed, your invited partner organization must:

+- Open the invitation email.
-After you send the invitation, your partner organization receives an email with instructions to review and accept the Real-Time Collaboration terms and conditions.
-They can also explore the features of Collaboration before accepting.
+- Follow the link to review and sign the Real-Time CDP Collaboration terms and conditions.

 ![The invitation email to join Collaboration Starter.](/help/assets/connect/establish-connection/invite-collaborator/invitation-email.png){zoomable="yes"}